Direct Preference Optimization for Primitive-Enabled Hierarchical RL: A Bilevel Approach

-Although \texttt{RLHF} provides an elegant framework for learning policies from preferences, it involves \texttt{RL} training step which is often expensive and unstable in practice.
-In contrast, \texttt{DPO}~\citep{rafailov2024direct} circumvents the need for \texttt{RL} step by using a closed-form solution for the optimal policy of the KL-regularized \texttt{RL} problem~\citep{levine2018reinforcement}: $\pi^{*}(a|s) = \frac{1}{Z(s)}\pi_{ref}(a|s)e^{r(s,a)}$, where $\pi_{ref}$ is the reference policy, $\pi^{*}$ is the optimal policy, and $Z(s)$ is a normalizing partition function ensuring that $\pi^*$ provides a valid probability distribution over $\mathcal{A}$ for each $s \in \mathcal{S}$.
+\textbf{Direct Preference Optimization (\texttt{DPO}):} Although \texttt{RLHF} provides a framework for learning policies from preferences, it involves \texttt{RL} training step which is often computationally expensive and unstable in practice.
+In contrast, \texttt{DPO}~\citep{rafailov2024direct} circumvents the need for \texttt{RL} step by using a closed-form solution for the optimal policy of the KL-regularized \texttt{RL} problem~\citep{levine2018reinforcement}: $\pi^{*}(a|s) = \frac{1}{Z(s)}\pi_{ref}(a|s)e^{r(s,a)}$, where $\pi_{ref}$ is the reference policy, $\pi^{*}$ is the optimal policy, and $Z(s)$ is a normalizing partition function.
+DPO directly optimizes policies from preferences, bypassing explicit reward modeling, offering stable convergence (detailed in Section~\ref{sec:experiments}).

-\subsubsection{Challenges of directly applying \texttt{PbL} to \texttt{HRL}}
+\textbf{Challenges of directly applying \texttt{PbL} to \texttt{HRL}:}

-\begin{itemize}[leftmargin=0.5cm] \item \textbf{Directly using \texttt{RLHF}}: Prior approaches leverage the advancements in PbL to mitigate non-stationarity~\citep{singh2024piper} by utilizing the reward model $r^{H}_{\phi}$ learned using \texttt{RLHF} as higher level rewards instead of environment rewards $r^{H}_{\pi_L}$ used in vanilla \texttt{HRL} approaches, which depend on the sub-optimal lower primitive.
+\textbf{Directly using \texttt{RLHF}}: Prior approaches leverage the advancements in PbL to mitigate HRL non-stationarity~\citep{singh2024piper} by utilizing the reward model $r^{H}_{\phi}$ learned using the reward model (corresponding to the preference dataset) as higher level rewards instead of environment rewards $r^{H}_{\pi_L}$ used in vanilla \texttt{HRL} approaches, which depend on the sub-optimal lower primitive.
 However, such approaches may lead to degenerate solutions by generating infeasible subgoals for the lower-level primitive.
-Additionally, such approaches require \texttt{RL} as an intermediate step, which might cause training instability~\citep{rafailov2024direct}. \item \textbf{Directly using \texttt{DPO}}: In temporally extended task environments like robotics, directly extending \texttt{DPO} to the \texttt{HRL} framework is non-trivial due to three reasons: $(i)$ such scenarios deal with multi-step trajectories involving stochastic transition models, $(ii)$ efficient pre-trained reference policies are typically unavailable in robotics, $(iii)$ similar to \texttt{RLHF}, such approaches may produce degenerate solutions when higher level policy subgoal predictions are infeasible. \end{itemize}
+Additionally, such approaches require \texttt{RL} as an intermediate step, which might cause training instability~\citep{rafailov2024direct}.\\ \textbf{Directly using \texttt{DPO}}: In temporally extended task environments like robotics, directly extending \texttt{DPO} to the \texttt{HRL} framework is non-trivial due to three reasons: $(i)$ such scenarios deal with multi-step trajectories involving stochastic transition models, $(ii)$ efficient pre-trained reference policies are typically unavailable in robotics, $(iii)$ similar to \texttt{RLHF}, such approaches may produce degenerate solutions when higher level policy subgoal predictions are infeasible.